 Confused About Paper Weight?
 Get the 411 Here.

-When it comes to paper weight, our customers are generally concerned with paper thickness, how it feels in their hands, and whether or not they will be able to print the paper at home.
+When it comes to specialty paper & paper weight, our customers are generally concerned with paper thickness, how it feels in their hands, and whether or not they will be able to print the paper at home.
 So naturally, there is concern when a thick card stock and a thinner, lighter sheet are both listed at 80lbs.
 How can it be?

 Paper weight can be a little bit confusing.
-To answer this common question and clear things up, we’re going to explain the standards used to attribute paper weight (also referred to as paper density–the mass of the product per unit of area) in this easy to follow video and article below.
+To answer this common question and clear things up, we’re going to explain the standards used to attribute paper weight (also referred to as paper density, the mass of the product per unit of area) in this easy to follow video and article below.

 How can a heavier card stock and a lighter paper both weigh 80lbs?